Clinical Psychology Internship

 Find specific details on these tracks and associated clinical rotations on our program overview page.

 Our faculty prioritize patient care and clinical supervision above all, but are also committed to continuous quality improvement, program development and evaluation, and clinical research.
 As an intern, you are encouraged to participate in a clinically focused project aimed at enhancing the delivery of patient care.
-Examples of current projects can be found on the pages for each clinical track.

 Click here to learn more about trainee admission, support and outcome data (in accordance w/ APA Regulation C-27 I).